 - “Events” can be workshops, rallies, conferences, panels, trainings, calls for art, and more.

 - They address how multiple forms of oppression function together.
 (Ex.
 We would not share an environmental event that does not tackle racism, uplift indigenous sovereignty, etc.)

-- They center people who are historically marginalized: Native, black, LGBTQ, immigrants, people with disabilities, and more.
+- They center people who are historically marginalized: Native, Black, LGBTQ, immigrants, people with disabilities, and more.
 (Ex.
-We would not share a panel comprised of all white people, or an art event featuring all men, or if there is only token representation in leadership roles, etc.)
+We would not share a panel on food justice comprised of all white people, or a discussion on local arts featuring only men, or if there is only token representation in leadership roles, etc.)

-- They engage organizers, artivists, educators, hacktivists, and community members.
+- They engage and are of interest to organizers, artivists, educators, hacktivists, and community members.

-- We share events by political parties if they meet the above guidelines.
+- We share events by political parties if the events meet our guidelines.
 We as a team do not endorse any particular political party.

-- We share hearings at the State House, petitions to elected officials, or other similar events if they are endorsed by groups whose work follow the above guidelines.
+- We share hearings at the State House, petitions to elected officials, or other similar events if they are endorsed by groups whose work aligns with our guidelines.

 - We reserve the right to remove events and comments.

 We are local organizers, educators, artivists, and hacktivists.
 Our individual bios are coming soon.